top of page

 Clustered on a hillside overlooking the Ounila Valley is this ancient ksar, which seems almost too picturesque to be real.
 For centuries, it was an important stop along the trade route between the Sahara and Marrakech.
 Camel caravans hauling precious cargo like salt and spices rested in Ait Benhaddou's shade before continuing their long journeys.

-Today, Ait Benhaddou remains a remarkably intact example of traditional Moroccan architecture, so much so that it has been designated as a UNESCO World Heritage Site.
+Today, Ait Benhaddou remains a remarkably intact example of traditional earthen architecture, so much so that it has been designated as a UNESCO World Heritage Site.
 Wandering its winding alleys feels like entering a living museum that will immediately transport you back in time.
 It has also provided the setting for numerous films, including "Gladiator" and "Babel"

 If you’re a history buff, I’d highly recommend you explore Ait Benhaddou on a guided tour as you’ll get so much more out of your visit than going it alone.
-For those wanting to visit Ouarzazate and Ait Benhaddou as a day trip from Marrakech, this full-day Ait Benhaddout and Ouarzazate day trip is ideal.
+For those wanting to visit Ouarzazate and Ait Benhaddou as a day trip from Marrakech, this full-day Ait Benhaddou and Ouarzazate day trip is ideal.

 Catch a glimpse of the Noor Solar Plant